n1hility/cancel-previous-runs/README.md

 In the case below, any of the direct "push" events will cancel all past runs for the same branch as the one being pushed.
 However, it can be configured for "pull_request" (in the same repository) or "schedule" type of events as well.
+It will also notify the PR with the comment containining why it has been cancelled.

 ```yaml
 name: CI